 Stars

 The products under this section have high market share and growth.
-While people would think soft drinks are the most successful product from Coca-Cola, a bottled water brand is actually the company's star.
+While people would think soft drinks are the most successful product from Coca-Cola, a bottled water brand is the company's star.
 Kinley and Dasani fall under the Stars quadrant of the Coca-Cola BCG matrix.
 These two are the leading bottled waters from Coca-Cola, which operates in two different geographic locations.

-Kinley caters to European markets, whereas Dasani holds preference in the United States.
+Kinley caters to European markets, whereas Dasani holds a preference in the United States.
 With rising demand for healthier beverages, the Star segment in the BCG matrix anticipates Coca-Cola reaching a wider market, offering opportunities for additional investments.
 This underpins the company's ongoing commitment to invest in sparkling and flavored water products.

 Question Mark